 Another one of our crucial self care tips is to be kind to yourself.
-Take a moment to think about how you treat yourself when you make a mistake or fail to reach a goal.
+Take a moment to think about how you treat yourself when something goes wrong, this could be failing to meet a goal/ target, or making a mistake at work.
 A lot of us tend to have a very negative internal voice and beat ourselves up when things go wrong.
 Developing self-compassion can help you be more kind to yourself.

 Think of what you would say to a good friend if he or she was facing a difficult or stressful situation.
 Then, when you find yourself in this kind of situation, direct these compassionate responses towards yourself.